meltano/hub/singer/docs.md

 #### About

 The tap or target accepts an `--about` argument which outputs details about the connector including its capabilities and settings which can be used in programmatically generate UI forms.
+This information can be output in JSON or Markdown format.

-An example output in json format `--about --format=json` from [target-athena](https://github.com/MeltanoLabs/target-athena) built using the Meltano Singer SDK.
+An example output in json format `--about --format=json` from [target-athena](https://github.com/MeltanoLabs/target-athena) built using the Meltano SDK for Singer:

 ```json
 {